 Yes!
 A lot of recipes for black eyed peas will include ham (like my black eyed peas recipe with ham and greens), but this Vegetarian Black Eyed Peas recipe can be made vegan by simply using vegetable oil instead of ghee!
 That's it!

 Technically black-eyed peas are a legume, like lentils.

 While they're a popular food for vegetarians, they're not technically a vegetable.

 What Vegetable Goes with Black Eyed Peas?

-It’s common to include some type of green when cooking black eyed peas, especially in the South.
-Collard greens or spinach are commonly used vegetables.
+It's common to include some type of green when cooking black eyed peas, especially in the South.
 I use spinach and tomatoes in this Vegetarian Black Eyed Peas recipe and love the body the spinach brings and the brightness of the tomatoes.

-- 15 Best Vegetarian Instant Pot Recipes – this list has all of my TOP vegetarian Instant Pot recipes and includes everything from main dishes to desserts!
+- 15 Best Vegetarian Instant Pot Recipes - this list has all of my TOP vegetarian Instant Pot recipes and includes everything from main courses to desserts!

 - Instant Pot Farro Butternut Risotto - this is a reader favorite and will be yours soon too!
 SO creamy and delicious!

 - Instant Pot Mushroom Stroganoff - a beautiful dish that's full of incredible savory flavors and a perfect vegetarian entree!

 - Cowboy Caviar- a super easy southern recipe that you can eat as an appetizer or side dish.